What is Takfir?

 2. General form

 Here it is important that a person only judges when he is aware of what a group's reality is.
-He must know the disbelief that people fall into before he can perform the general Takfir.
+He must know the disbelief those people fall into before he can perform this form of Takfir.

 There are several sources indicating that this form of Takfir was practiced by the prophets and pious predecessors.
 Because of this, it has a strong foundation in religion and it is inappropriate to claim that this form of excommunication belongs to the Khawarij.